aPEDESTRIAN/wordpress_dev_docker/README.md

-Docker compose file used for locak development.
-Just drop it in a new project folder and run "docker compose up" and it will setup a new wordpress site and create a local "wp-content" folder for you to add your custom plugins and themes to
+Docker compose file used for local development.
+Just drop docker-compose.yaml into a fresh project and run "docker compose up" and it will setup a new wordpress site and create a local "wp-content" folder for you to add your custom plugins and themes to